Sheldon, Rusk County, Wisconsin: History

 Around 1885 a few pioneer families named Marshal, Sergeant and Carman settled in the brush a mile west of Sheldon's current location, in a hamlet they called "Fern."
-Anton Corbine carried mail in to them from Flambeau by foot or by horse.
+Anton Corbine carried mail in to them from Flambeau Farm (where the Flambeau River joins the Chippewa) by foot or by horse.
 Other settlers followed.
 Woodlawn Cemetery was started in 1903 with the burial of Mrs. Alice Elmendorf (aged 65 years).
 A little log school stood just south of it, and a Rev. Willam would sometimes follow the trails up from Huron to lead worship in the school.
 In 1905 Max Dietze from Hawkins built a general store east of the cemetery, supplied by driving a wagon with horses across the Jump and along logging roads to Holcombe or Chippewa.
 In 1906 D. L. Pickering built a sawmill on the bank of Little Jump River.

-Sheldon itself began to take form in 1906 when the Wisconsin Central Railroad built its line a mile east of Fern, over the Jump and through the woods on its way to Superior.
+Sheldon itself began to take form in 1906 when the Owen and Northern Railway, working for the Wisconsin Central Railroad, built its line a mile east of Fern, over the Jump and through the woods on its way to Superior.
 (That rail line still exists as the modern Canadian National line.)
-Just north of the river, the Wisconsin Central built a depot, a section house, and a water tank for its trains, and named the station "Sheldon," after one of its officials.
+During the spring flood, ice and logs floating down the river toppled the temporary supports for the bridge that was under construction and it crashed into the river.
+After regrouping from that setback, the railroad built a depot just north of the river, with a section house and water tank for its trains, and named the station "Sheldon," after one of its officials.
 That same year Ed Lacy built a general store across from the depot, later known as Brown's store, then Mau's.
 In 1907 Bill Huggins moved his saloon from Fern into Sheldon.
 Max Dietz also moved his general store from near the cemetery in to town.
 Eventually all businesses and schools moved, until now all that remains out by Fern is farms, homes, and the cemetery.